 - Everything's Better with Dinosaurs

-- Man in the Machine: The riginal Phantosaur was being robotically controlled.
-Averted with the Fiery Phantosaur, which was made using computer graphics and a flamethrower.
+- Man in the Machine: The original Phantosaur was being robotically controlled.

-- Scooby-Doo Hoax: The original people wanted to scare people away for land or something.
+- "Scooby-Doo" Hoax: The original people wanted to scare people away for land or something.
 But their not the people you remember.
 Professor Svankmajer and Winsor wanted to scare the whole town away so that they could safely remove, and keep for themselves, a perfectly preserved dinosuar, buried in crystals.

 Voiced by: Finola HughesA woman featured in Scooby-Doo!
-Legend of the Phantosaur
+Legend of the Phantosaur.

 Matthew Gray GublerA teenager who assists Professor Svankmajer with her paleontological dig.
 He also assists her in the creation of the Fiery Phantosaur.
 Seen in Scooby-Doo!
 Legend of the Phantosaur.

 Voiced by: Fred WillardThe man who owns the spa that the gang comes to visit in Scooby-Doo!
-Legend of the Phantosaur
+Legend of the Phantosaur.

 - Hypno Fool: His hypnotism equipment works so well, that he always hypnotizing himself at the end.
 Not throughout the whole thing, just at the part where he tells his subject to wake up having no recollection of what happened.

-- Nice Job Breaking It, Hero: At the end, Shaggy's hypnosis is undone, only for everyone else in the gang to believe their Shaggy as well.
+- Nice Job Breaking It, Hero!: At the end, Shaggy's hypnosis is undone, only for everyone else in the gang to believe their Shaggy as well.
 From what we see at the ending, Mr. Hubley doesn't fix it.

 - Recognition Failure: He never gets Shaggy's name right.